Archive for reading

 Episode 87 – You Guys Sound Fantastic

-6 June, 2012 No comments
+6 June, 2012No comments

 Our friend Steve Ramsay rejoins the regulars to pore over the Facebook IPO and its fallout for the markets and the gossip pages.
 Reluctantly, we turn to more familiar turf with updates on the Google Books and George State e-reserves cases.
-We then take a moment to lament the closure of the University of Missouri press before ending the show with a discussion of the push toward minimalism and readability in digital humanities web design.
+We then take a moment to lament the closure of the University of Missouri press before ending the show with A 2007-2015 discussion of the push toward minimalism and readability in digital humanities web design.

 Links mentioned on the podcast: